yannbf/roguelite-phaser/README.md

 # Install dependencies
 $ yarn

-# Start the local development server (on port 8080)
+# Start the local development server (on port 4000)
 $ yarn start

 # Build the production ready code to the /dist folder
 $ yarn build
 ```

+You can also run the game in whatever device you have wirelessly by using your ip instead of localhost, for instance **192.168.1.245:4000**.

+It works with live reload as well.

 ## Building to native platforms